epigraphy-info/epigraphy-info/meeting_pages/workshop_9_posters.md

  <a id="poster10"></a>
-## 10. Matteo Pola (University of Zadar)
-__Epigraphy in situ in Ancient Liburnia and Iapodia: Contextualizing Epigraphic Formulae in the Northwestern Territories of Roman Dalmatia__
+## 10. Matteo Pola (University of Zadar): _Epigraphy in situ in Ancient Liburnia and Iapodia: Contextualizing Epigraphic Formulae in the Northwestern Territories of Roman Dalmatia_

 matteopola87@gmail.com